knurling-rs/knurling-session-20q4/src/sessions/start_measuring.md

 </details>

 ✅ In your program file, inside the blinking loop, call the method and add the values and their unit to the log.
-You can format using `\n` and `\r` for new lines.

 ```rust
 loop {